 What is it for?

-The scatter plot is a powerful and multifunctional template for creating two-dimensional scatter plots, bubble charts, Hans Rosling charts, box plots, beeswarm charts and violin plots.
+With this template, you can create two-dimensional scatter plots, bubble charts, Hans Rosling charts, box plots, beeswarm charts and violin plots.

-It's ideal for showing correlation, trends and outliers, and extra information can be encoded using colour, shape and size.
+Extra information can be encoded using colour, shape and size.
 Data can also be divided into multiple smaller datasets using the Grid of charts feature.

 How to get started